 4.2

-It’s trusted by large senders and supports dynamic templates and A/B testing, making it ideal for growing businesses and medium sized businesses evolving from testing to large-scale sending, offering both marketing and transactionalcapabilities.
+It’s trusted by large senders and supports responsive templates and A/B testing, making it ideal for small-to-medium sized businesses evolving from testing to high-volume sending.
+The platform also offers both marketing and transactional capabilities.

 Sendgrid-dashboard-25